rucev/PokemonTypesGame/README.md

 https://www.youtube.com/watch?v=1yS-JV4fWqY&ab_channel=WebDevSimplified

 When you open the game you can see the strengths of each type in "rules".
-Once on the "match" screen you have to select a Pokémon and the CPU will also select one, a point will be added to the score of the winning >
+Once on the game "screen" you have to select a Pokémon and the CPU will also select one, a point will be added to the score of the winning >

 Obviously, Pokémon does not belong to me.
 I just used it as an excuse to create a little project and practice a bit of web development.